vishramsa/Neosoft-dotnet/01/Notes.md

 - `git push` - add changes to git origin/server
 - `git pull` - to get changes from the server
 - `git branch` - tells you how many branches you have and which branch are you current;y pointing to.
-- `git checkout -b feature-pushpinder` - creates a new branch `feature-pushpinder` and switch it as a working branch.
+- `git checkout -b feature-shivam` - creates a new branch `feature-pushpinder` and switch it as a working branch.
 - git add -> commit -> git push
+- git commit -m "Added something about VCS -ShivamGupta"
+- git push - set-upstream origin feature-ShivamGupta
 - make a Pull Request for code review